Ageliss/Guo-qing-Jiang/index.md

 <!--![figure](https://user-images.githubusercontent.com/11551984/74080957-4ad78c00-4a84-11ea-9994-70d7c7c7c4bb.png)-->

 <img align=right width="200" src="https://user-images.githubusercontent.com/11551984/74080957-4ad78c00-4a84-11ea-9994-70d7c7c7c4bb.png">
 I am currently a Assistant Research Scientist at Chinese Meteorology Bureau.
-Before that, I was a [KUAI_Tec.](https://www.kuaishou.com/) AI Algorithm Engineer working on understanding deep learning, face locallization, etc...
+Before that, I was a [KUAI_Tec](https://www.kuaishou.com) AI Algorithm Engineer working on understanding deep learning, face locallization, etc...

+My research spans climate, physical ocean and AI.
+I focus on theoritically understanding the generalization ability of deep learning and applying ML to climate-ocean and hurricane (typhoon) prediction problems.
+I enjoyed making applications of AI and ML in climate, physical ocean, natural disasters, and so on.

-On top of my research, I work on a number of side projects in climate change, physic ocean, and CS.
+On top of my research, I work on a number of cross-projects in climate change, physic ocean, and CS.
 They usually involve coding in Python, Fortran and Pytorch.
 My detailed education and experience can be found in [LinkedIn](https://www.linkedin.com/in/guoqing-jiang-780a5bb2/).

 [GitHub](https://github.com/Ageliss) / [LinkedIn](https://www.linkedin.com/in/guoqing-jiang-780a5bb2/) / [GoogleScholar](https://scholar.google.com/citations?user=kCBHjI4AAAAJ&hl=en) / [ResearchGate](https://www.researchgate.net/profile/Guo_Qing_Jiang)